-The night flying policy is outlined below and contains restrictions which make it one of the most demanding night flying policies at UK airports and tries to balance this against a competitive market growth.
+The current night flying policy was due for a revision in 2021.
+The last review of the NFP was a very comprehensive appraisal and looked at every aspect of night flying and its restrictions.
+The current policy contains restrictions which make it one of the most demanding night flying policies at UK airports and tries to balance this against a competitive market growth.